Azalurg-Uni-Projects/project-k8s-react-mongodb-app/README.md

 this repository contains the code for creating a sample MERN-type web application showing the operation of the Kubernetes cluster.
 Inside the k8s configuration, I used such elements as Ingress, ClusterIP, NodePort, PV, PVC.
 If you have no idea what I'm talking about, below in the "Links" section you will find the sources with various articles or documentation I read in process of creation.

 Configuration contains:

 - Client in React (js)
 - API-server (runs with Node.js and Express.js)
 - Database in MongoDB with cache in Redis
-- Cofigurations filse to create k8s cluster
+- YAML files to create k8s cluster

 ## Flow